Zhiqing-Xu/Basic_GAN/README.md

 - In this work, a deep convolutional generative adversarial network is trained.
 The model architecture is an expansion on the original DCGAN architecture in [<em>`Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks`</em>](https://arxiv.org/abs/1511.06434).
 With the enhancement in model architecture, the model is capable of generating images of 128 * 128 resolution (originally 64 * 64).
 We train the DCGAN on a fraction of the [<em> `Large-scale CelebFaces Attributes (CelebA) Dataset` </em>](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), a image dataset contains 202,599 number of face images, with binary attributes (labels are **NOT** used in this work).
 - Images from the dataset are 178 * 218 , and is adjusted to 128 * 128 (via CenterCrop function from cv2).
 - The model is trained on a single RTX 3090 GPU for 120 epoches.
 It takes around 15 hours to finish the training.
+- The original DCGAN model is also trained, and it takes only ~2 hours to finish training the model.
 - Due to very limited time we have to finish this project, we didn't perform much hyperparameter tuning.
 We use the learning rate from reproduced original DCGAN found online.
 - Images generated showed acceptable performance of the model.

 # <font size="6"> &#10148; </font> Original DCGAN performance (64 x 64 Image Generator)

+- Original DCGAN's performance is quite stable, but the images generated are too small (64 x 64).

 <div align="center">
     <video src="https://user-images.githubusercontent.com/47986787/227747455-554964bc-b5c2-4182-9693-9b0f4eb0ec10.mov" controls="controls" style="max-width: 900px;"> </video>